seanbaxter/DirectXShaderCompiler/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-We should recognized various "overflow detection" idioms and translate them into llvm.uadd.with.overflow and similar intrinsics.
+We should recognized various "overflow detection" idioms and translate them into llvm37.uadd.with.overflow and similar intrinsics.
 Here is a multiply idiom:

 unsigned int mul(unsigned int a,unsigned int b) {
  if ((unsigned long long)a*b>0xffffffff)